nmhall/project-notebook/November 23.md

 my time was spent trying to get my PC set up with Spring (successful) and Java and Eclipse (not so successful).
 Hopefully, that will eventually work so that I can actually work on AI stuff.
 An EBNF file and the generated Python parser are both in our documents, along with a skeleton AI file that a user would use to write their AIs.
+Additionally, the file sampleOutput.txt shows what running the parser on a little baby AI definition looks like.
 After user testing, I hope to figure out exactly what we should put into a helpful user guide that explains in the simplest way what things a user can say and exactly how IQ works.

 ## Questions